our-story-media/ourstory-resources/doc_gen/guide/process/README.md

 # The Process

 <Leader>
-The {{$ourstory}} process consists of a set of activities that you can deploy over short period of time.
+The Indaba process consists of a set of activities that you can deploy over short period of time.

 </Leader>